budgetanalyzer/.github/profile/README.md

 - **Documentation** — Living docs that stay current with the code
 - **Code review** — Pattern consistency and security considerations

-The rapid expansion from simple app to enterprise architecture was only possible through AI assistance.
-This isn't just a showcase—it's a proof point for AI-augmented software development.
+:sparkles: *The rapid expansion from simple app to enterprise architecture was only possible through AI assistance.
+This isn't just a showcase—it's a proof point for AI-augmented software development.*

 ## Technology Stack